maeve-oake/llm-usbc/README.md

 Strange premise, but i realised i had a local LLM and ollama installed on my laptop! unfortunately it (llama3.2:3B) couldn't even get close to providing the pinout, let alone any other specs.

-I've decided to concatonate responses from popular LLMs to see if *any* of them could provide something as simple as USB-C pinout
+I've decided to concatonate responses from popular LLMs to see if *any* of them could provide something as simple as the pinout of a USB-C connector.
+LLMs being completely unable to answer (imo) very simple questions is why i *never* use them.

 The question: